 Some people will require intermittent steroid treatment and will need insulin injections each time they have steroids.
 In this instance, keep unopened insulin in the fridge and check the expiry date before using.

-Once steroid therapy is completed, discard any partially used or open insulin cartridges or pens if no longer needed.
+Once steroid therapy is completed, discard any partially used or open insulin cartridges or pens

 Further Information